Favourited 161 times

 Welcome!
 We would love to host you in our volunteer house!
 Our non-profit organization is focused on hurricane response, recovery, and resiliency against future hurricanes on the small island of Vieques.
-We are involved in many community projects and working on making our volunteer house self sustainable.
+We also are also working on fostering community resiliency for future hurricanes, supporting food security/autonomy and sustainable local agriculture, developing a community compost program, and raising environmental awareness, among other projects.

-Come join us at our volunteer house to help out in the community with various recovery efforts and/or help make our house sustainable!
-We are in the process of establishing a farm and garden at the house that we would love your help with!
-We have chickens, sheep, pigs, a turkey, ducks, and two cats but the list is growing!
-We need your help with caring for the animals and adding to/caring for our garden.
-We need help in continuing to make our house more sustainable.
+Come join us at our volunteer house to help out in the community with various recovery efforts and/or help make our house more self-sufficient and sustainable!
+We are establishing a farm and garden at the house and there's always something that needs to be done, from animal pen maintenance, to weeding, to planting fruit trees, and collecting eggs from the chickens and ducks.
+We have also have sheep, pigs, two turkeys, and two cats but the list is growing!
+We need your help with caring for the animals and maintaining/expanding the kitchen gardens, and in continuing to make the house more sustainable.

 Babysitting / child care